The Summer, simultaneously one of my favorite times of the year (strawberries, blueberries, tomatoes!) and my most dreaded.

 The following tips are a roundup of things I do during the summer to help combat warm temperatures in the order of preference.

 - Switch to a clean jar more often.
 I find my starter jar gets inundated with excess starter, despite my best efforts to keep it clean.
 This “extra” starter ends up simply becoming carryover at each feeding.

 - Reduce starter carryover.
 In the summer, my first approach to dealing with warmer temperatures is to reduce the amount of starter I carry over to ensure it needs a refreshment only once every 12-hours.
 This might mean dropping my 20% carryover to as low as 2-5% (to total flour weight) in peak summer.

 - Use cooler water.
 Similar to how using cooler water for your mixing can help, using cooler water to refresh your starter will slow its activity and buy you more time between feedings before it gets overly ripe.

 - Reduce whole grain percentage.
 I will slowly back off the percentage of whole grains I have in my starter to reduce total acidity (keeping pH higher).

 - Switch to a stiff starter.
-In my experience, a stiff starter is more resiliant when it comes to warm temperatures.
+In my experience, a stiff starter is more resilient when it comes to warm temperatures.
 It has a wider window for ripeness and seems to still be usable even if a little over-ripe.
 This is a drastic change, though, and is near the end of my solutions.

-- Add a small percentage of salt to starter.
+- Add a small percentage of salt to the starter.
 As a last option, you can use a very small amount of salt in each refreshment to help temper fermentation.
 I would start very low, perhaps at 0.5% to total flour, and work up to at most 1.5% salt (in my experience).